 CST-100: Boeing says it is close to wrapping up wind-tunnel testing at NASA’s Ames Research Center in California for the company’s Crew Space Transportation (CST)-100 spacecraft.
 The test team is using a 12-in.-wide, 14-in.-long aluminum model that is about 1/14th the size of the operational capsule that Boeing is designing to ferry crew and cargo to low Earth orbit as one of the four competitors in NASA’s Commercial Crew Development program.
 Testing is scheduled to conclude by the end of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Wrapping Up CST-100 Wind Tunnel Tests At NASA Ames".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Wrapping Up CST-100 Wind Tunnel Tests At NASA Ames".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.